 Completion of this for 2018 depends on how much money we have left after the road and the septic and if there is time to drill it in the all when everything else is done.

-Step 3 (2019): Underground Electric, Blueprints Finalized, Building Permits 1.
-650' Underground Electric Installation We have already reached out to National Grid and begun the process, but in doing so learned a few REALLY IMPORTANT FACTs!
+Step 3 (2019): Underground Electric, Pump House, and Bathroom Built 1.
+Septic Tank Installed We got the engineered blueprints/design, the site location, and the building permit completed in 2018.
+Now we just need to do the install!
+2. 650' Underground Electric Installation by National Grid We have already reached out to National Grid and begun the process, but in doing so learned a few REALLY IMPORTANT FACTs!
 We only learned this because I research EVERYTHING before making any decisions.
 I watched just about every YouTube video and read every blog post about landowners getting buried electric installed and I discovered that there was NO CONSISTENCY to their claims.
 No matter how much research I did I absolutely could not understand why!
 They were all using National Grid (which covers pretty much the entire United States) but some of them got 'help financially' from National Grid and some did not.
 Nobody had an answer as to why and as good as I am at research, I couldn't figure it out either.
 That is, until I took it upon myself to do what I did below.
 Now it all makes perfect sense!!
 I get the feeling they really don't want you to know your options because they want the business to go to private electricians....hmmm.
 Anyway, here is what I learned and what you should do and NOT do.